seancze/analyse_acc_data_10.015/README.md

    - scipy
    - openpyxl
    - notebook
+   - xlrd
-   Run the following command to install to install all of the above you haven't: ```pip install pandas matplotlib scipy openpyxl notebook```
+   Run the following command to install to install all of the above you haven't: ```pip install pandas matplotlib scipy openpyxl notebook xlrd```

 ## How to Use (Running)